|Funding Program:||Investment Road and Rail Program

 The Australian Government has committed up to $30.4 million towards the project, in partnership with the Queensland Government.

-Construction commenced in July 2016 and is expected to be completed mid 2017, weather permitting.
+Construction commenced in July 2016 and was completed September 2017.

 Disclaimer: The material contained in this site is made available